bSI-InfraRoom/MVD-Infra-Test-Instructions/docs/XXXX/README.md

 <details><summary>IFC Entities</summary>

-These enitities represent a test-specific subset of the wider AbRV_Ex exchange and the overall AbRV MVD. **The scope of the test shall not be used as a definitive scope of the exchange, or of the entire MVD.**
+These entities represent a test-specific subset of the wider AbRV_Ex exchange and the overall AbRV MVD. **The scope of the test shall not be used as a definitive scope of the exchange, or of the entire MVD.**

-- *Optional Grouiping*
+- *Optional Grouping*
   - *IfcEntity*

 </details>